node-migrator-bot/thimble/app/client/docs/introduction.md

 ## Introduction ##

-Thimble is a extendable frontend tool that understands and transforms your HTML to automate tedious tasks during web development.
+Thimble is an extendable frontend tool that transforms your HTML to automate tedious tasks during web development.
 Thimble also introduces new features to help you develop more modular web applications.

 ___Thimble supercharges developer productivity without sacrificing runtime efficiency___.